-Unit Content AS 1: Section A focuses on the core concepts of narrative, genre and representation and applies these core Investigating the Media concepts to set texts from a range of industries.
-In Section B, candidates will study how audiences interact with texts in the following industries: film, video games, newspapers and radio.
-AS 2: Investigatng Media This element provides the opportunity to explore three core media areas in more depth, focusing on Forms and Products one key text per area.
+Unit Content AS 1: Investigating the Media Section A focuses on the core concepts of narrative, genre and representation and applies these core concepts to set texts from a range of industries.
+In Section B, candidates will study how audiences mreetigating the means interact with texts in the following industries: film, video games, newspapers and radio.
+AS 2: This element provides the opportunity to explore three core media areas in more depth, focusing on Investigatng Media one key text per area.
 The three areas studied are television crime drama, magazines and online blogs.
-AS 3: An individual production of a media product from the magazine industry created in response to a brief Media Production set by Eduqas, applying knowledge and understanding of the theoretical framework.
-A2 1: Analysing Media This provides an opportunity for pupils to revisit core media concepts and industries, which have been Language and studied in Year 13, in a more sophisticated manner and to apply their knowledge and understanding to Representation additional key texts.
-A2 2: Media Forms and Analysis and industry study which focuses on comparing texts studied in Year 13 to additional, less Product in Depth mainstream products.
-A2 3: An individual cross-media marketing campaign for a new film, including print-based and online material Cross-Media Production created in response to a brief set by Eduqas, applying knowledge and understanding of the theoretical framework.
+Forms and Products AS 3: An individual production of a media product from the magazine industry created in response to a brief Media Production set by Eduqas, applying knowledge and understanding of the theoretical framework.
+A2 1: This provides an opportunity for pupils to revisit core media concepts and industries, which have been Analysing Media studied in Year 13, in a more sophisticated manner and to apply their knowledge and understanding to Language and additional key texts.
+Representation A2 2: Analysis and industry study which focuses on comparing texts studied in Year 13 to additional, less Media Forms and mainstream products.
+Product in Depth A2 3: An individual cross-media marketing campaign for a new film, including print-based and online material Cross-Media Production created in response to a brief set by Eduqas, applying knowledge and understanding of the theoretical framework.